lgmoraes/font_webAtlas/README.md

 ## Introduction

-WebAtlas is a font specially designed for the creation of web interfaces / applications.
+Font_WebAtlas is fonts of icons designed especially for the creation of interfaces/web applications.

-It contains the most common icons for easy and fast creation of menus, administration spaces, players...
+They contain the most common icons for quick and easy creation of menus, administration spaces, players...

-You have at your disposal a micro application icons_list.html which allows you to observe the set of available icons and to copy the css code with a simple click.

 ## Package managers